PascalBod/lm-efr32-simplicityStudio/README.md

 # Creation of the VM

 The first step is to create the Linux VM.
-For this, check [this guide](https://github.com/PascalBod/lm-vm), *xfce21.3* tag.
+For this, check [this guide](https://github.com/PascalBod/lm-vm).

 # Development environment setup